-Regular meetings of the Board are scheduled at the beginning of the year and are held at least six (6) times annually.
+Regular meetings of the Board are scheduled before the beginning of the year and are held at least six (6) times annually.
 Special meetings may also be called by the Chairman, the President or Corporate Secretary.
-The Board and Committee Meetings for 2024 and 2025 were scheduled during the Board Meeting in October 2023 and November 2024, respectively.
+The Board and Committee Meetings for 2025 were scheduled during the Board Meeting in November 2024.
 A director's absence or non-participation in more than 50% of all meetings in a year is a ground for temporary disqualification in the succeeding election.
 During 2024, each of the Company's Directors have complied with the requirements.
 Below table shows the attendance of each board member in the meetings conducted during the year: